moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/mrl.md

 # Moonbeam MRL SDK Reference

-A new module, `@moonbeam-foundation/mrl-sdk`, has been added to the Moonbeam SDK to support transfers between chains from the Polkadot ecosystem and external chains from outside the Polkadot ecosystem.
+A new module, `@moonbeam-foundation/mrl`, has been added to the Moonbeam SDK to support transfers between chains from the Polkadot ecosystem and external chains from outside the Polkadot ecosystem.

-For more details, refer to the [MRL Documentation](https://docs.moonbeam.network/builders/interoperability/mrl/){target=\_blank}.
+For more details about Moonbeam Routed Liquidity (MRL) itself, refer to the [MRL Documentation](https://docs.moonbeam.network/builders/interoperability/mrl/){target=\_blank}.

 The MRL SDK simplifies the process of routing liquidity from various blockchains into the Polkadot ecosystem by providing a set of tools and functions that abstract away the complexities of cross-chain communication, by leveraging GMP, XCM, and XC-20s.